 Ms. Pentz lives at Derby Farms in Woodinville, Washington with her husband Peter and together they run the farm and an antique business that specializes in early American furniture.
 Her husband Peter is an accomplished woodworker and not only specializes in American antiques but also in their restoration and repair.
 They like to joke that his hobby is horses and her hobby is antiques.

 Pam has a busy teaching schedule, specializing in the amateur rider and many of her students have received USDF recognition by receiving Bronze and Silver medals and a junior rider Margaret Odom placed 9th in the nation in 2008 and was a member of the USDF Region 6 Junior Team!
 Pam’ greatest passion is starting young horses and being a breeder she is hands on from birth.
 She has a staff of excellent young adult riders who help with the riding and training duties and all work as a team for Derby Farms.
 Read on to meet some of the team.

-My wonderful riding assistant Katja Waldron has left us after a fantastic summer earning her USDF Bronze and Silver Medals and is now in the Doctorate program in Psycology at Penn State.
+My wonderful riding assistant Katja Waldron has left us after a fantastic summer in 2018 earning her USDF Bronze and Silver Medals and is now in the Doctorate program in Psycology at Penn State.
 She is currently doing some part-time training and teaching in the Penn State Area of Pennsylvania.
 We wish her the best and hope to see her again soon!

 We have several Farriers who come to Derby Farms on a regular basis.Some very good with trimming of youngsters and others who specialize in shoeing the sporthorse.
 Contact Pam for more details.